Around 25% of people surveyed by ellaOne®* believe taking the morning after pill multiple times causes infertility.

 If you have taken emergency hormonal contraception before and experienced bad side effects or an allergic reaction you should speak to your pharmacist or a healthcare professional about whether there’s a better option for you.

 A few people may not be able to take the morning after pill at all.
-For instance those who suffer from very severe asthma or those taking certain medication.
+For instance those who suffer from very severe asthma or those taking certain medications.
 It is always important to inform whoever is providing you with emergency contraception of any health conditions or medications you are taking, so they can be sure to provide you with what will be suitable for you.

 No method of contraception is 100% reliable.
 Accidents can happen often through no fault of your own.
 Sometimes condoms can break, even when they’re used correctly.
 The most organised person in the world could forget their contraceptive pill.
 It’s what you do next that counts.